goauthentik/authentik/website/docs/terminology.md

 ![](/img/authentik_objects.svg)

+### System tasks

+These are longer-running tasks which authentik runs in the background.
+This is used to sync LDAP sources, backup the database, and other various tasks.

+### Application

+An application links together Policies with a Provider, allowing you to control access.
+It also holds Information like UI Name, Icon and more.

+### Source

+Sources are locations from which users can be added to authentik.
+For example, an LDAP Connection to import Users from Active Directory, or an OAuth2 Connection to allow Social Logins.

+### Provider

+A Provider is a way for other applications to authenticate against authentik.
+Common Providers are OpenID Connect (OIDC) and SAML.

 ### Policy

 At a base level a policy is a yes/no gate.
 It will either evaluate to True or False depending on the Policy Kind and settings.
 For example, a "Group Membership Policy" evaluates to True if the user is member of the specified Group and False if not.
 This can be used to conditionally apply Stages, grant/deny access to various objects, and for other custom logic.

-### Provider

-A Provider is a way for other applications to authenticate against authentik.
-Common Providers are OpenID Connect (OIDC) and SAML.

-### Source

-Sources are locations from which users can be added to authentik.
-For example, an LDAP Connection to import Users from Active Directory, or an OAuth2 Connection to allow Social Logins.

-### Application

-An application links together Policies with a Provider, allowing you to control access.
-It also holds Information like UI Name, Icon and more.

 ### Stages